Inferno214221/cmc-mod-manager/README.md

 - [x] Installed v7 characters can be converted to v8
 - [x] Errors
 - [x] Alt Managment
+- [ ] Update files of existing characters when trying to install
 - [ ] Ignore exsisting series icons
 ## Character Selection Screen (Priority: 1)
 - [x] Display the CSS